 Pascutti et al. Interplay between modified vaccinia virus Ankara and dendritic cells: phenotypic and functional maturation of bystander dendritic cells.
 J Virol 2011 (link to PubMed).

 Take home message: DCs directly infected with a vaccinia virus in vitro become disabled as antigen-presenting cells but induce maturation of bystander, non-infected, DCs.

 Yewdall et al. CD8+ T cell priming by dendritic cell vaccines requires antigen transfer to endogenous antigen presenting cells.
 PLoS One 2010 (link to PubMed).

 Take home message: The direct priming of CD8+ T cells after vaccination with antigen-loaded DCs is mainly performed by endogenous DCs and not by the administered DCs.

 Gustafsson et al. Recruitment and activation of natural killer cells in vitro by a human dendritic cell vaccine.
 Cancer Res 2008 (link to PubMed).

 Take home message: Activation of human monocyte-derived DCs with a combination of a TLR-ligand and IFN-gamma induces a vigorous and sustained production of NK-cell recruiting and NK-cell activating factors.

-Wallgren, A.C., et al., Direct allorecognition promotes activation of bystander dendritic cells and licenses them for Th1 priming: a functional link between direct and indirect allosensitization.
-Scand J Immunol, 2005.
-62(3): p.
-234-42.
+Wallgren et al. Direct allorecognition promotes activation of bystander dendritic cells and licenses them for Th1 priming: a functional link between direct and indirect allosensitization.
+Scand J Immunol 2005 (link to PubMed).